Ever wondered why gyms are always swamped with sales walk-ins? I’ll tell you why…

 Suits the busy working man or woman who is looking to get sh.t done quickly and effectively.

 Niche gyms are becoming more and more prominent with consumer trends changing more towards the “get fit fast approach”.
 Niche gyms specialising in boxing, spinning, group fitness, F45 and bootcamps are becoming more a more popular.
-If you’re a big chain gym franchise not moving with the times you are likely to fall by the wayside losing tons and tons of members.
+If you’re a big chain gym franchise not moving with the times you are likely to fall by the wayside losing a fair chunk of members.

 Membership is too Expensive

 Gyms are increasing their membership prices without adding any additional value.
-When you pay more for something, you more often than not, expect to get something more for your buck.
+When you pay more for something, you most likely expect to get something more valuable for your buck.
 Gyms are increasing their fees without providing any additional value or service.
 Now, with faltering economies, Brexit, and the rest, people arguably have less spending money.

 Lack of Motivation